iamshubh29/Iris_Flower_Clasification_Project/README.md

 ## Prediction

 Once the model is trained, it is used to predict the class of flowers in the test set.
 Predictions are made using the `predict()` method.
-Additionally, predictions for new data points can also be made.
+- Additionally, predictions for new data points can also be made.

 ## Results

 The performance of the model is evaluated using a **classification report**, which provides metrics like precision, recall, F1-score, and accuracy.

-Visualizations are created to inspect the data and the model's performance.